 Our hydrogeological and stratigraphic expertise help determine a new well bore site for a more secure water supply

-When it comes to water supplies only three words matter—safe, secure, and sustainable.
-When the town of Marton faced growing insecurity of its reservoir-supplied water, the Rangitīkei District Council recommended a new well bore to access groundwater from aquifers.
-The aim?
-To supply 5,000 cubic metres of raw water daily to the treatment plant.
+When it comes to water supplies only three words matter—safe, secure and sustainable.
+When the town of Marton faced growing insecurity of its reservoir supplied water, the Rangitīkei District Council recommended a new well bore accessing groundwater from aquifers, with the aim to supply 5,000 cubic metres of raw water daily to the treatment plant.

-Our technical report helped to procure the groundwater resource consent application, and by delivering high-quality advice to the client and regulators, we were able to help the Council provide a safe, secure, and sustainable water source for current and future generations of Marton residents.
+Our technical report helped to procure the groundwater take resource consent application.
+By providing high-quality advice to the client and regulators, we were able to help the Council provide a safe, secure, and sustainable water source for current and future generations of Marton residents.

 We're better together